sparkfun/sparkfun-python/docs/mcu_setup.md

 The upload command will take the directory that is configured as `MicroPython Sources Root` (in our case the hello_world directory) and load that onto the root directory of our MicroPython connected board.
 The execute command will run whatever file we have selected from the local computer's file system and run it on our board (without explicitly uploading it to the device).

 Now, let's connect to our device!
-Plug in your board that already has [MicroPython firmware installed](#latest-micropython-firmware-downloads) and then in the bottom-left of PyCharm, select the MicroPython Tools extension.
+Plug in your board that already has [MicroPython Firmware installed](#latest-micropython-firmware-downloads) and then in the bottom-left of PyCharm, select the MicroPython Tools extension.
 Select the correct COM port for your board.
 And then click the plug symbol to connect.

 ![pc-connect.png](/docs/images/pc-connect.png "pc-connect")